DebLeong/DaDi/README.md

-# DaDi-server
+# Foodtalk-server

-Server for the Dadi application using GraphQL, Typescript, NodeJS
+Server for the Foodtalk application using GraphQL, Typescript, NodeJS